-A big and quite well known alternative is CyanogenMod (CM).
-CM is basically pure open source Android with a few modifications, and apart from it’s confusing name, the project is quite promising.
+A big and quite well known alternative is Lineage OS.
+It’s basically pure open source Android with a few modifications and it’s quite promising.
 It has the big advantage of being more open source than normal Android, while also allowing users to install Google apps if they choose.
-Although installing Google apps is possible, it is a slightly complicated process, and generally the process of installing CM as your mobile OS is not particularly easy.
-However, CM also highlights the difficulties competitors to Google face.
+Although installing Google apps is possible, it’s a slightly complicated process, and more generally the process of installing it as your mobile OS is not particularly easy… Which really highlights the difficulties competitors to Google face.
 Google’s applications like Gmail and Google Maps are a must-have for a lot of people, and basically the only way to get them is to use iOS or Android.
-CM has talked recently about wrestling control of Android away from Google, and about starting up their own app store.

 WordPress is a really popular open source content management system (CMS).
 This website is run using WordPress, and you’d be surprised how many popular news organisations use it behind the scenes.

-If you have your own privately-hosted website, and you use Google Analytics or something similar to keep track of who visits your site, I can recommend using Piwik instead.
+If you have your own privately-hosted website, and you use Google Analytics or something similar to keep track of who visits your site, I can recommend using Matomo instead (formerly “Piwik”).